 EPA has regulated wood heater particulate emissions since 1988 under its NSPS (40 CFR 60).
 EPA’s 2008 Wood Heater Program was a purely federal program, not delegated to the states.
-Its purpose is to promote compliance with the requirements of the wood heater regulation.
+Its purpose is

 EPA’s requirements will not affect farmers today.
 But Mark Odell, vice president of sales at Econoburn, Brocton, New York, said the requirements will catch buyers by surprise when they go for new units.
 He compares it to having an old tractor or gas can that is used daily – there is no instant demand to replace the old unit but when you go to buy a new one, be ready for changes.

 Back in 2008, EPA started a voluntary program that states like Maine and Vermont quickly adopted.
 The rest of New England, Pennsylvania and Maryland followed a bit later.